Virginia Wine Touring Tips

 Whether you are new to wine tasting or a seasoned veteran here are a few tips that will help you make the most of your Virginia Wine Touring experience:

 - Weekends can be particularly busy during nice weather.
 If possible visit the larger; well know wineries during the week or early in the day, when the crowds will not be a problem.
-To avoid the crowds while on your Virginia Wine Tour visit during the week if possible, check the wineries schedule, some may be closed different days during the week.
+To avoid the crowds while on your Virginia Wine Tour visit during the week if possible.
+Take advantage of our great summer wine tour special, Check the wineries schedule, some may be closed different days during the week.
 Give the winery a call to be on the safe side.
 Driving down a country road only to find the gate closed or a private event taking place can be frustrating.

 - Do not wear perfume or fragrances while tasting wine.
 Smell is such a huge factor in how a wine is perceived and you’ll want to save all of those olfactory receptors for the lovely wines you will taste at the Virginia Wineries.